 We can see how it is easy to get confused about what did and didn’t change over the years regarding the major political parties, even considering the old Slave Power argument (be it an argument against the three-fifths or against reconstruction in terms of “the black vote”), it is hard to see the anti-slavery radicals as precursors to the modern conservative Southern factions in the Republican party rather than a precursor to the Rooseveltian social liberalism now found [mostly] in the Democratic party despite its Federalist roots… but with that said, there is always room for debate.

 Radical Republicans From PBS’s Reconstruction: The 2nd Civil War.

 TIP: At the top of the page is an image of an old anti-black suffrage / anti-radical Republican poster.
-Here we can see that the name “radical’ is given by opponents and that American war heroes like the radical Republican Union General John W. Geary were just about at the bottom of a conservative southern Democrat’s list.
-Below is another Geary poster to hammer that point home.
-Later, as the Republican party moved toward business interests, Geary fought against special interests as an political independent.
+We can see that the name “radical” is given by opponents.
+American war heroes like the radical Republican Union General John W. Geary were at the bottom of a conservative Southern Democrat’s list.
+Below is another Geary poster that was intended to hammer that point home.
+Later, as the Republican party moved toward business interests, Geary fought against special interests as a political independent.
 It is past figures like these who help us to understand the parties in any era.
-This isn’t to say all white southern Democrats were white supremacists, it is to say however that radical Republicans were essentially progressives and an important issue of the day was black suffrage.
+Of course, not all white Southern Democrats were White Supremacists, but radical Republicans were progressives and an important issue of the day was black suffrage.